acmeyer/GPTSummarization/README.md

-# GPTSummarization
+# GPTSummarization and Q&A

-Get a quick summary of a document or url.
+Get a quick summary of a document or url and ask questions about it!

 ## How to use